parikshit3000/Instagarm_Backend/README.md

 # REST API-for-Instagarm_Backend
-I have created a RESTapi for CRUD operations on Users and Posts.
+I have created a REST API for CRUD operations on Users and Posts.